Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

  - Battery still measures voltage and appears undamaged (thank goodness)
  - {results from testing voltage regulator with benchtop power supply}
  - Used multimeter to test continuity in male XT60 and it measured none... the search continues

 ## Reflection

 ### What I Learned

-Before I discuss the other aspects of my reflection, I would first like to talk about all that I learned by doing this project as that was my primary focus ^(and I need to hype myself up first)^.
+Before I discuss the other aspects of my reflection, I would first like to talk about all that I learned by doing this project as that was my primary focus <sup>(and I need to hype myself up first)<\sup>.
 There is (I think) good news in that I learned too much to list, so I’ll mostly be focusing on the things I thought were particularly of note and those which I haven’t mentioned already throughout this post.

-#### Knowledge:
+#### Knowledge
-that I still have a lot more to learn about even just MOSFETs (Bill’s promised land) More in depth physics of electromagnets
+that I still have a lot more to learn about even just MOSFETs (the cold-running promised land) More in depth physics of electromagnets

 ##### Electronic Components

-Hall effect sensors
+- Hall effect sensors
-MOSFETs
+- MOSFETs
-Diodes
+- Diodes
-Capacitors
+- Capacitors
+- H-bridges
+- Bridge rectifiers

-#### Skills:
+#### Skills

+- Soldering surface mount

-Markdown
+- Markdown
+- HTML relearning, refinement, and new learning
-blog writing/styling/formatting (one area of improvement would be that I’m overexplaining some things that could just be left as a citation because I find it fun, but I recognize that this habit can potentially *really* clutter things and obscure my actual project & work)
+- blog writing/styling/formatting (one area of improvement would be that I’m overexplaining some things that could just be left as a citation because I find it fun, but I recognize that this habit can potentially *really* clutter things and obscure my actual project & work)
-Soldering surface mount

-##### CAD:
+##### CAD
-Much more Inventor/mCAD overall refinement mCAD presentations mCAD drawings mCAD iParts mCAD derived parts mCAD linking parameters
+- Much more Inventor/MCAD overall refinement
+	- mCAD presentations
+	- mCAD drawings
+	- mCAD iParts
+	- mCAD derived parts
+	- mCAD linking parameters
-Introductory eCAD
+- Introductory eCAD

-#### Some personal growth, too:
+#### Some personal growth, too
-A hard lesson in piecewise progress and more rigid structures to enforce greater documentation as I go… making and posting progress updates seems like the right way forward
+A hard lesson in piecewise progress and more rigid structures to enforce greater documentation as I go… making daily commits and posting regular progress updates seems like the right way forward